Our Contractor Mortgages

 In this case, different affordability criteria may be used.
 Instead of your total earnings, the salary and dividends you receive may be used as your income figure.
 If you are drawing a low salary but your limited company is profitable, a lender that provides specialist underwriting is better equipped to help you.
 Your full accounts will be taken into consideration in this scenario.
 Another option is to use your director’s salary and your share of the company’s retained profit.
 As long as the retained profit is higher than the dividends, this can increase your borrowing potential.

 Whether you work under an umbrella company or have a limited company, our expert mortgage brokers in Kent, London and Edinburgh are ready to discuss your situation and help determine how much you can borrow.
-Get in touch with us on 01322 907 000 to speak with a mortgage consultant or send an enquiry via our contact form and one of our specialist brokers will reply to you as quickly as possible.
+Call us on 01322 907 000 to speak with a mortgage consultant or send an enquiry via our contact form.
+One of our specialist brokers will reply to you as quickly as possible.

 What paperwork is required?

-You need to provide as much information as possible about your financial situation to make lenders feel confident about offering you a mortgage.
+You need to provide as much information as possible about your financial situation.
+This makes lenders feel confident about offering you a mortgage.
 They generally require:

 - A copy of your current contract